Frequently Asked Questions

 Specific compatibility is usually announced in each repository's README file, but the aim is to test and develop for WMF5.1 only.
 If you need WMF4 support, please engage with the maintainer.

 Although some of the resources where originally created by the PowerShell team, as the community grew it took over in terms of activity and contributions.
-Now, it's fair to say the community owns the resources and is responsible for their develelopment and release, while the DSC team helps to maintain the level of quality and alignment with future evolutions of DSC.
+Now, it's fair to say the community owns the resources and is responsible for their development and release, while the DSC team helps to maintain the level of quality and alignment with future evolutions of DSC.

 Anyone can become a maintainer, but for the DSC Community to be reliable, we need to trust our fellow maintainers.
 To build the trust required to become a maintainer, become a regular contributor first, and having some "skin in the game" may help.
-Just join us on the Slack channel and talk to us.
+Just join us on the DSC Slack or Discord channel and talk to us.
 It's always easier to trust someone we know personally, maybe through conferences, regular user groups, or with other contributions.
 Also, working for a reputable company we know would punish its employees should they go rogue would probably help.

 You should not feel the need to be an expert to contribute.
 Just by reading documentation and raising or fixing issues if something needs correction can help improving the quality and user experience tremendously.
 Also, you don't need to be a Maintainer to start reviewing code; peer review is about a fresh pair of eyes giving honest feedback.
 If you're new to it, someone with more experience will still double check, and they'll be grateful you had a first look, saving them time!
-Have a look at the guidlines on this site!
+Have a look at the guidelines on this site!
 Even this site is on GitHub!

 Anyone, but there's a catch.
-The goal of the committee is to have a small core group of trusted individuals with the decision power and systems priviledge to maintain the community active and prosper.
+The goal of the committee is to have a small core group of trusted individuals with the decision power and systems privilege to maintain the community active and prosper.
 The current committee is made of top contributors and Microsoft DSC Team members who've been working with the technology and sharing and caring for the community for years.
 Read more on our https://dsccommunity.org/community/committee page.